shawnsi/get_var/README.md

 # The *get_var* function

-The *get_var* function's purpose is twofold:
+The *get_var* function's purpose is threefold:

 * Use production and development data where appropriate
-* not have passwords and other secret bits in subversion
+* Not have passwords and other secret bits in subversion/git/whatever
 * Manage multiple similar configurations (same manifest, different systems)

 ## Puppet code examples